szymongasiewski/scenery-change-detection-frontend/README.md

 This repository is the frontend of an application created as part of a diploma thesis, the topic of which is **"Detection of scenery changes in time in pictures"**.

-The application was created at the Faculty of Computer Science of the Białystok University of Technology.
+The application was created at the **Faculty of Computer Science of the Białystok University of Technology**.

 ## Requirements